 To contact your local Animal Control please call Central Dispatch @ (435)789-4222.

-Summer hours Monday thru Friday 7:30 a.m. to 5:00 p.m.
-Due to budget restrictions FY 2017, Off-duty on Saturday, Sundays and Holidays except for emergency call outs.
-Starting July 1, 2016 there will only be two (2) full-time animal control officers for the entire county.
+Spring and Summer hours Monday thru Friday 7:30 a.m. to 6:00 p.m.
+Due to budget restrictions FY 2018, Off-duty on Saturday, Sundays and Holidays except for emergency call outs.
+Starting March 1, 2018 there will be two (2) full-time and one (1) part-time animal control officers.

 Animal Control Officers are on Stand-by status for after hours,designated emergency call outs only, which includes Saturdays, Sundays and Holidays .
 Officers rotate stand-by duties.